-Both the Pool Art Center Gallery and Drury on C-Street Gallery review portfolios on a regular basis.
+The Pool Art Center Gallery reviews portfolios on a regular basis.
 If you are an artist or curator interested in exhibiting work in either of our galleries please send a PDF portfolio, no larger than 8MB, to Professor Rebecca Miller at the link below.
 The portfolio should include 10-20 examples of work, artist statement(s), exhibition proposal, and resume of exhibition history.

 This is no deadline for these submissions and portfolios will be reviewed throughout the year.